Skip to the main content.

 Balancing prime cost is critical because labor and food costs typically move in opposite directions operationally:

-• When labor rises (wage pressure, overtime, overstaffing), you may need to tighten food waste, portioning, or purchasing.
+• When labor costs rise (wage pressure, overtime, overstaffing), you may need to tighten food waste, portioning, or purchasing practices.

 • When food costs rise (supplier increases, waste, theft), labor efficiency becomes a faster lever to protect margin.